Cynsar-Capital/cynsar-capital-web/content/pages/index.md

     colors: colors-d
     quote: >
       Neutral tech investment firm.
 Our playbook is different we invest in ideas and philosophies that are open, simple, and sustainable.
-Our manifesto is clear, Climate change, Data Privacy, Health, and Agriculture is our top priority. #BuildingOpenSocialCapital
+      #BuildingOpenSocialCapital
     name: Saransh Sharma
     title: Partner
     styles: